Amy Finkelstein

-Amy Nadya Finkelstein (born November 2, 1973) is a professor of economics at the Massachusetts Institute of Technology (MIT), the co-director and research associate of the Public Economics Program at the National Bureau of Economic Research, and the co-Scientific Director of J-PAL North America.
+Amy Nadya Finkelstein (born November 2, 1973) is an American economist who is a professor of economics at the Massachusetts Institute of Technology (MIT), the co-director and research associate of the Public Economics Program at the National Bureau of Economic Research, and the co-Scientific Director of J-PAL North America.

 She was awarded the 2012 John Bates Clark Medal for her contributions to economics.
 She was elected to the National Academy of Sciences and won a MacArthur "Genius" fellowship in 2018.

 Education

-Finkelstein studied government at Harvard University, where she was a Truman Scholar and received an AB summa cum laude in 1995.
+Finkelstein studied government at Harvard University, where she was a Truman Scholar and received an BA, summa cum laude, in 1995.
 At Harvard, her interest in economics was inspired in part by taking economist Lawrence Katz's course "Social Problems in the American Economy".
 She was a Marshall Scholar at Oxford University, where she received an M.Phil. in economics in 1997.
 She received her PhD in economics from MIT in 2001 under supervision of James M. Poterba and Jonathan Gruber.